britkig/CMDs/powercfg/hybridpark/readme.md

 # "Hybrid Park" Plan
 - **Sets then modifies the Balanced Windows power plan**
 - Enables Core Parking (but at least one core, or at least one core on each installed processor package motherboards with multiple sockets, will always be awake)
-- Reduces CPU speed aggression (to use full spread between supported min and max speeds)
+- Reduces CPU speed aggression value to 50% (to enable full spread of supported CPU speeds more evenly)
 - Changes hardware interrupt handling to be processed only by already-active cores
 - Biases lower CPU speeds whilst on DC (laptops/UPS)
 - Switches PCI-express power management to favour maximum savings (ASPM)